patrickmineault/fus/README.md

 3. Functional ultrasound: measuring the movement of scatterers.
 Power Doppler, correlation functions, global motion and clutter removal with the SVD.
 4. Analyzing real fUS data.
 Movement artifacts, hemodynamic response functions, General Linear Models

-Currently, only the 3rd is fully implemented.
+Currently, the first 3 are partially implemented.

 ## Why this series of notebooks?